NoteSwiper/maintenance-page/index.md

 # Hello again.

-Hello, this site is currently unavailable, because my previous PC has died by the bad system config information...
+Hello, this site is currently unavailable, because my previous PC has died... reason is:
+- the bad system config information!!!!

+---

 I will be back later with new CPU / GPU, also 1TB of storage!!!!!
+(Got from my sista-)

 [alternate page](https://noteswiper.github.io)